BalboZheng/BalboZheng.github.io/_posts/neo4j/2023-01-28-neo4j-operation.md

 ```
 • –> means point to sth.
 • [] include identifier, attribute etc.
-• the contact also have tag and attribute.
+• the realationship also have tag and attribute.
-• use MATCH to connect contact
+• use MATCH to connect realationship
 e.g. ## no attribute
     match(r2:Rapper{name:"Pharaoh"}),(r3:Rapper{name:"KeyNG"})
     create(r2)-[:队友]->(r3)